olvaffe/olv-notes/kernel/kvm.md

 * the ioctl turns a host virtual memory region into a guest physical memory region
   * it creates `kvm_memory_slot`
   * it specifies the `gpa->hva` mapping
-* when the guest acceeces a gpa in the region for the first time
+* On x86-64, when the guest acceeces a gpa in the region for the first time
   * it triggers an EPT violation
     * `handle_ept_violation` -> `kvm_mmu_page_fault` -> `tdp_page_fault`
   * in `try_async_pf`,